C2SM/icon4py/README.md

 # ICON4Py

-## Description

-ICON4Py contains Python (GT4Py) implementations of ICON (inspired) components for weather and climate models as well as `icon4pytools`, a package containing CLIs and utilties needed for the integration of ICON4Py code into the ICON Fortran model.
+ICON4Py hosts Python implementations of various components from the ICON climate and weather model.
+Additionally, it includes icon4pytools, a collection of command-line interfaces (CLIs), and utilities required for the integration of ICON4Py code into the ICON Fortran model.
+ICON4Py leverages [GT4Py](https://github.com/GridTools/gt4py) to ensure efficient and performance portable implementations of these components.

-## Project structure
+## Project Structure

-Each directory contains Python packages of ICON components or utility packages that are deployable on their own.
-As these packages are not available from a package repository (yet), location of dependencies within this repository have to be provided explicitly, e.g. by installing the dependencies first.
-See [Installation instructions](#installation-instructions).
+The repository is organized into directories, each containing independent Python namespace packages for different ICON components or utility packages.
+These packages can be installed independently.
+Since these packages are not available from a package repository (yet), you need to specify the location of dependencies within this repository.
+This can be done by installing the required dependencies first.
+Refer to the [Installation instructions](#installation-instructions) below.

 ## Installation instructions

-We recommend to use [tox](https://tox.wiki/en/latest/) for the automatic installation of all packages in development mode in a single step:
+You can install all project dependencies

 ```bash
 # Clone the repository